 An informal group of ladies who meet once a month, on the fourth Wednesday, often in the Car Park at 10.00 or 10.30am, to literally go "out and about".
 We hold a planning meeting in February, when members suggest outings or activities and most members take responsibility for organising one of these each year.
 A few outings are all-day trips but most of our activities are a couple of hours long, often with the option of a pub lunch at the end.

 Contact: Jane Redfearn

-You would be most welcome to join us at any of our events, meetings or socials, so please if you would like to give Rotary "a go" or you would like further information on Langport and Somerton Rotary Club, or perhaps would like to attend a meeting or two, please ring the number above or Gerard Tucker on 07854 379938.
+You would be most welcome to join us at any of our events, meetings or socials, so please if you would like to give Rotary "a go" or you would like further information on Langport and Somerton Rotary Club, or perhaps would like to attend a meeting or two, please ring the number above.
 We meet on Thursdays at 6.30pm (1st and 3rd Thursdays are usually Dinner & Speaker, 2nd Thursday is our Club Council meeting, 4th and 5th Thursdays – please contact us for details as we are usually at the Langport Arms but may be visiting).
 The Langport Arms Hotel, Cheapside, Langport, Somerset TA10 9PD Tel: 01458 250530

 A club that exists to socialise and share ideas and expertise in gardening.
 From September to April our meetings involve talks from outside speakers, competitions, seed swaps, plant sales.
 In December we enjoy a Christmas buffet meal.
 We hold a very successful Spring Show in Long Sutton Village Hall in March, when members can show off their skills.
 From May-July we organise garden visits, including a coach trip.
 Members also benefit from generous discounts at two Garden Centre groups.
 We welcome new members of any skill level.